shikingram/myblog/content/links.md

 ## About

-This gus are my friend's blog, if you want join us, contact with me
+These links are blogs of my friends, please contact me if you want to join us.

 ## Links
 - [forecho](https://blog.forecho.com/)